 Finally the writer wishes to express his gratitude to all contributors of papers and participants in the discussion for their kind cooperation in making this volume a very good up-to-date summary of the relevant field of research.
 He believes that the quality of the papers collected here is an eloquent testimony of the success of the Conference.
-In this connection he, as a scientist of the host country, would like to mention his pleasure in the fact that, in addition to many excellent and impressive papers presented by foreign scientists, Japanese scientists also have made a definite contribution to the study of magnetism for which they have a continued history of research for many years opened by Sir James Alfred Ewing and developed by the late Professor Kotaro Honda and his followers.
-At the same time, it is also a pleasure to acknowledge the many important suggestions and the stimulation which Japanese scientists obtained not only in the field of magnetism proper but also in that of neutron diffraction study of magnetic materials by their contacts with the scientists from abroad.
-Papers in the latter field, except one which is included in this volume, are collected in Vol. III and they give an excellent review of the work to date.
+In this connection he, as a scientist of the host country, would like to mention his pleasure in the fact that, in addition to many excellent and impressive works presented by foreign scientists, Japanese scientists also have made a definite contribution to the study of electron diffraction for which they have a continued history of research for about thirty years since its discovery.
+At the same time, it is also a pleasure to acknowledge the many important suggestions and the stimulation which Japanese scientists obtained in the field of neutron diffraction by their contacts with the scientists from abroad.
+Much of the work in this field is incorporated in this volume as well as in Vol. III; this is a valuable summary especially for Japan since this field of research is just starting here after the construction of atomic reactors has been delayed for various reasons.

-The writer is indebted to the Commission on Magnetism of the IUPAP for giving strong support to the Japanese plan of the Conference, including publication of the Proceedings, and also to the Publishing Committee headed by Professor K. Yosida and to the staff of the Journal of the Physical Society of Japan for their cooperation in the publication of this volume.
-A part of the publication expenses has been defrayed by the contribution from the UNESCO through the IUPAP.
+The writer is indebted to the Commission on Electron Diffraction of the IUCr for giving strong support to the Japanese plan of the Conference, and also to the Publishing Committee headed by Prof. K. Yosida and to the staff of the Journal of the Physical Society of Japan for their cooperation in the publication of this volume.